Get Your FREE Copy of the Book by Stephen Hamilton Exposing the Truth

 - Grand theft

 While many felonies give courts discretion in sentencing, others carry mandatory minimum prison terms.
 This means that a conviction requires a court to send a defendant to prison.
 Therefore, it is vital that people facing misdemeanor level charges aggressively defend themselves.
-An adept El Paso criminal lawyer could work with an accused person to formulate a credible legal defense.
+An adept San Antonio criminal lawyer could work with an accused person to formulate a credible legal defense.

-An El Paso criminal lawyer could help work to prevent this from happening.
+A San Antonio criminal lawyer could help work to prevent this from happening.
 From day one they can help to protect your rights and discover flaws in the prosecutor’s case that could work in your favor.
-Contact an El Paso criminal attorney today to see how they could help you.
+Contact a San Antonio criminal attorney today to see how they could help you.